splorp/npds-tracker-server/readme.txt

 <stylesheet/>

-	Inserts the stylesheet specified by npdstracker.ini (default: template.css)
+	Inserts the stylesheet specified by npdstracker.ini (default: template.css; remark: this is a URL path, not filesystem path)

 <url/>